 Rainbow Pimp Gear: The end result of a short story involving Omega Zell and Gaea helping Sparadrap choose better equipment.
 Ironically, one of the stats Omega Zell was paying attention to while choosing was charisma.

 Status Quo Is God: Frequently played straight in the first three books (mostly longer stories that give time for actual changes).
 Zig-zagged as of the fourth one where progess is sometimes made, but some situations seem to have their own built-in Reset Button.
+This has stopped being true by the time comic 7 rolls in.

 Trash of the Titans: The few times Gaea's appartement is seen before Golgotha turns out to be her roomate.